Tell us a little about you.

 Tell us a little about what you’re wearing.

 Blanket scarves, crop tops, something shiny, a cute beanie/sunglasses, short shorts (or long jeans depending on the weather), my Withings(/Nokia) Activite watch and a couple of piercings ✌

 How did your style evolve to what it is now?

 It took me a while to figure out the kind of pieces I liked and felt comfortable wearing.
 I discovered modcloth after my first year of college (and realized A-line dresses and high-waisted skirts were everything I wanted in my life), which resulted in a complete wardrobe overhaul.
 After that I got into the habit of paying attention to the outfits of those around me to figure out what styles I like, and what impact clothing has on my impressions of someone.

-For college I was mostly into quirky clothes – colored stockings, fun hats, cute dresses and nerdy t-shirts (thankyou threadless), but recently my target aesthetic has been all about clean/simple/elegant looks.
-Lots of blacks and whites (accented with navy, or brown leather) and light on the accessories (although I do appreciate a good pair of sunglasses/hat – I burn way too easily to not!).
+For college I was mostly into quirky clothes – colored stockings, fun hats, cute dresses and nerdy t-shirts (thankyou threadless).
+That swung back around when I first moved out here to clean/simple/elegant looks – lots of blacks and whites (accented with navy, or brown leather) and light on the accessories.

 Do you have any style icons or favorite brands?

 Modcloth and Dr Denim both hold special places in my heart; modcloth was the site that sparked my style revolution, and Dr Denim showed me that jeans and I could be friends.

 Most of my favorite new-bought pieces are from one of Francesca’s, Zara, Urban Outfitters, Nasty Gal, Black Milk or H&M.